Clinical Speech Pathology 2 PG (10272.1)

 Students are also encouraged to explore other online meeting platforms (Zoom/Skype/Coviu] for student consultations with staff, as well as phone/computer apps that enable face to face contact over distance.
 Managing 'connection' in real time will increasingly become the responsibility of the student - as part of building capacity to use technology wisely in future clinical practice.
 Students should make time to be clear about the ways in which the relevant platforms work for face-to-face interaction and, where possible, for document and video sharing.
 In addition, students should be mindful that they are entering a 'professional' zone when they are engaging in professionally relevant activities online with peers and staff, and should consider the context in which they use the online space, as well as ensuring that they have adequate resources [headphones/microphones etc] to complete professionally relevant activities.

-Students will be required to pay for the required checks and also travel to and from the placement site.
+Students will be required to pay for the required checks and also travel to and from placement sites.

 Work placement, internships or practicums

 This unit involves 3 single day observations.
 Therefore, additional student responsibilities are required.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained, including for assessment items such as reports or essays.
 Students must have a working with vulnerable people check (or state equivalent) and a national Police Check.
 Students must be compliant with all placement requirements, inlcuding immunisations.
 Failure to obtain these check or comply with immunisation requirements will proclude students from attending observation placements.